MonsieurBoiBoi/BetterSurvival/README.md

 - /rain - Vote to skip the rain
 - /night - Vote to skip the night
 - /suicide - To kill yourself
 - /death - To see where you dead
+- /settings - To change settings but other settings are in config.yml